 Licensed social worker as defined by the New Mexico (NM) Board of Social Work Examiners or licensed registered nurse as defined by the NM Board of Nursing (Nursing Practice Act: NMSA.
-Chapter 61, Article 3 and 16.12.1 New Mexico Administrative Code [NMACJ et seq.) or Bachelor's or Master's degree in social work, psychology, counseling, nursing, special education, or closely related field; or have a high school diploma or GED and a minimum of 6 years of direct experience related to the delivery of social services to people with disabilities.
+Chapter 61, Article 3 and 16.12.1 New Mexico Administrative Code [NMACJ et seq.) or Bachelor's or Master's degree in social work, psychology, counseling, nursing, special education, or closely related field; or have a minimum of 6 years of direct experience related to the delivery of social services to people with disabilities.